avuko/sb/README.md

 ## Timeframes

-To understand what the timeframes are we are looking at, I looked at some of the scripts and binaries.
-We probably cannot date things exactly, but having an upper margin (and perhaps some indication of the lower margin) might help us understand what we are looking at.
+To understand what timeframes we are dealing with, I looked at some of the scripts and binaries.
+We probably cannot date things exactly, but having an upper margin (and perhaps some indication of the lower margin) might help us understand the timing of both the EQGRP actions and the ShadowBrokers theft better.

 Firstly, I identified all binaries in de EQGRP folder.
 Then I ran a 'strings' on all of them, and a grep for 19[0-9]. and 20[0-9]. on those.
 After filtering out